enomis-dev/Geospatial-embeddings-use-cases/docs/crop_type.md

 **End-to-End Workflow**

-A summary of the full workflow—data selection, embedding extraction, model training, and evaluation—is shown in the following schematic:
+A summary of the full workflow, data selection, embedding extraction, model training, and evaluation is shown in the following schematic:

 ![alt text](image-5.png)